Housing and Healthy Cities

 Lead researchers in this area are currently focused on

-- The health and wellbeing effects of multiple housing problems (Associate Professor Emma Baker)
+- The health and wellbeing effects of multiple housing problems (Professor Emma Baker)

 - Highrise and apartment living (Professor Jon Kellett)